solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 await Promise.all(writePromises);
 ```

-This could work fine, assuming `result` is small and the number of files is limited.
-However, we have a large number of files to process, so running this would eventually cause many files to be sent to **libuv** to be handled at once.
-While libuv has some limits of how many write operations it does in parallel by default, the remaining operations are still put into queue — potentially risking high memory peak.
-We need to act to prevent that.
+This looks better from performance perspective as we are now doing more than one thing at a time, but the gained performance highly depends on how fast `processData` is compared to file writing.
+If it's slow, we might not gain much benefit at all.
+We also have a potential memory problem since we are queuing up all write operations to **libuv** at once.
+If `result` is large and there are many files to process, this could lead to high memory peaks.
+While **libuv** has some limits of how many write operations it does in parallel by default, the remaining operations are still put into queues.
+Let's see if we can improve this further using **p-limit**.

 ## p-limit